Best Community Colleges in Maryland

 Students can pursue any of approximately 100 areas of study at MC.
 The academic catalog contains more than 20 each of Associate of Arts (A.A.) and Associate of Science (A.S.) degrees, close to 40 Associate of Applied Science (A.A.S.) plans and more than 60 certificate programs.

 MC has also entered the world of online colleges in Maryland, offering one A.A.S. and three A.A. plans fully online.
 Distance education students can study business, computer science, criminal justice or general studies.

 Anne Arundel Community College (Arnold)

-- Room to grow: The campus of Anne Arundel Community College measures 230 acres in area, making it the largest single-campus community college in Maryland, according to the school's website.
-The Arnold campus features a variety of amenities that includes 10 academic buildings, an astronomy lab, two art galleries and a 389-seat performing arts center.
+The institution's main Arnold campus measures 230 acres in area, making it what the school's website claims is the largest single-campus community college in Maryland.
+The Arnold campus features 10 academic buildings, an astronomy lab, two art galleries and a 389-seat performing arts center.

 Baltimore City Community College (Baltimore)

 Baltimore City Community College reports approximately 7,000 students in its for-credit courses each year.
 Degree plans are offered in five areas of study, and around a dozen programs can be completed mostly or entirely online.

 Students taking between 12 and 18 credit hours at BCCC all pay the same total amount of tuition and fees for the semester, regardless of the number of credits on their schedules.
 That flattening of costs for full-time students can make it possible for you to take six extra credit hours each semester, or roughly two courses, for essentially no cost.

 BCCC also goes the extra mile to help the students in its career education programs.
 If a graduate hasn't found a job in their field within 90 days, the college offers additional coursework and support services at no charge to the student.